 Feedback provided to an operator during an attempted authentication shall not weaken the strength of the authentication mechanism.
 The only feedback provided by the CHECK PASSWORD command is a return code denoting success or failure of the operation.
 This information in no way affects the probability of success or failure in either single or multiple attacks.

 4.3.3 Generation of Random Numbers

-The Generate Random Number command can be invoked before or after authentication of the user.
-The SP 800-90A DRBG algorithm is used for all authenticated RNG calls.
+The GENERATE RANDOM command can be invoked only after authentication of the User.
+The SP800-90A DRBG algorithm is used for all authenticated RNG calls.